Lie graph homology model for $\mathfrak{grt}_1$: Genus 2 versus depth 2.

 \subsection{Generators}

 Let $r,s\geq 3$ both odd.
 Define $P_{r,s}$ to be graph formed by attaching one leg to each vertex in an $r+1$-gon, except for a distinguished vertex, $v$, at which $s-2$ legs are attached (see Figure $\ref{fig:prs2}$).
 Labeling $v$ to have genus $1$, and the remainder of the vertices as genus $0$, the graph $P_{r,s}$ specifies a $1$-dimensional subspace of the chain complex $\mathsf{L}(2,r+s-2)_{\Lambda_n}$.
-We fix a specific non-zero element in this subspace by ordering the union of the set of edges and legs as follows: first choose an order on the legs at $v$, and then travel around the circuit of the $r+1$-gon ordering the edges and legs at their point of first adjacent contact.
-The inherited order on the set of flags adjacent to $v$ specifies a non-zero element of $H_{s-1}(\Gamma_{1,a^{-1}(v)})^\ast$, which we take as the label of $v$.
-This convention determines a unique non-zero element, since the polygon is odd and the label of $v$ is alternating.
+To fix a specific non-zero element in this subspace, we first choose an auxiliary total order on the union of the set of edges and legs as follows.
+First choose any order on the legs at $v$, which gives us the first $s-2$ elements in the set.
+Then, choose an edge adjacent to $v$ as the next element in the set.
+Finally travel around the circuit of the $r+1$-gon ordering the remaining edges and legs at their point of first adjacent contact.
+Specifically this means alternating edge, leg, edge, leg,... until arriving at the remaining edge adjacent to $v$, which is taken to be the maximal element.
+The inherited order on the set of the $s$ flags adjacent to $v$ specifies a non-zero element of $H_{s-1}(\Gamma_{1,a^{-1}(v)})^\ast$, which we take as the label of $v$.
+This convention determines a unique non-zero element, independent of the choices made, specifically the choice of leg order at $v$ and the choice of first/last adjacent edge at $v$.
+This is because the polygon is odd and the label of $v$ is alternating.
 We call this element